evanpurkhiser/CS-Karat-Sleuth/doc/presentations/progress/presentation.md

  * Written as a ruby gem with a intuitive command line interface
  * Rake tasks to download and normalize training / testing data
  * Bayesian filtering / training performed on subject / body
- * Baysian category-word-tally triplets are stored in a SQLite
+ * Bayesian category-word-tally triplets are stored in a SQLite
  * A "classifying pipeline" is used to classify as spam or ham